The Path towards success in HPAPI manufacturing – Challenges and Solutions

 While the HiPo molecules offer substantial benefits for complex medical treatments, the challenges in developing them and manufacturing at commercial scale are significant.
 On the top of the list of challenges would be the high capital costs associated with building, maintaining and operating specialized containment facilities.
 Preventing cross-contamination is extremely critical in HiPo manufacturing operations.
 The costs associated with handling and disposal of the waste generated are higher when compared to manufacturing of regular non-potent molecules.
 Relevant and necessary technical expertise to safely handle the synthetic reactions and the molecules generated from them is very essential for success.

-A thorough understanding of safety regulations, ability to invest and sustain the costs of maintenance and operations, and high standards of technical expertise are critical to successfully developing and manufacturing HiPo molecules.
+A thorough understanding of safety regulations, ability to invest and sustain the costs of maintenance and operations, and high standards of technical expertise are critical to successfully developing and supplying HiPo molecules.

 Facility design for HiPo synthesis should take into consideration a number of aspects including the potency of the molecule, scale of operations (development/ small scale manufacturing/ commercial supplies) and the need for dedicated utilities and isolated analytical operations.
 Primary containment is achieved by isolation of product from the operators and environment through contained equipment running under negative pressure.
 Secondary containment is achieved by building dedicated and access controlled manufacturing suites that are segregated appropriately from the rest of the manufacturing operations.
 Clean atmosphere design is supported by accurate general ventilation using double-pass, high-efficiency particulate air (HEPA) filtration.
 Equipment fitted with special valves or glove boxes for direct charging of discharging materials is essential for safe handling of HiPo molecules.
 PPE (Personal Protective Equipment) is an add on measure to primary and secondary containment for achieving the desired minimum levels of operator exposure.